IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 type BinarySpeech_t =
-   blob speech, // Speech fragment sent by the IBM Voice Gateway rstring vgwSessionId, // Unique identifier of a voice call boolean isCustomerSpeechData, // Is it customer's speech? int32 vgwVoiceChannelNumber, // Voice channel number of this speech data boolean endOfCallSignal, // Is it the end of a call for a voice channel?
+   blob speech, // Speech fragment sent by the IBM Voice Gateway rstring vgwSessionId, // Unique identifier of a voice call int32 callSequenceNumber, // Unique sequence number of a voice call boolean isCustomerSpeechData, // Is it customer's speech? int32 vgwVoiceChannelNumber, // Voice channel number of this speech data boolean endOfCallSignal, // Is it the end of a call for a voice channel?